What is the procurement process?

-The definition of procurement process is the one by which businesses and organizations source and obtain goods and services from external suppliers in order to achieve their strategic objectives.
+Procurement is the end-to-end process of sourcing and obtaining goods and services from external suppliers in order for companies to achieve their strategic objectives.

 Procurement is a complex process that consists of several workflows or subprocesses including approving vendors, issuing purchase orders, receiving goods, and paying invoices.
 Depending on the organization, other workflows may also take place within the procurement process.

 Below are visual examples of the various workflows that make up the procurement process:

 According to a recent Deloitte survey, 61% of chief procurement officers (CPOs) agree that procurement-related risks have been on the rise over the past year.
 Some of the top risks highlighted in the report include economic downturn, internal complexity (at product and organization levels), and managing risk with suppliers.
 Additionally, there is a chance of potential supply chain disruption.

 To minimize these risks, organizations need a procurement process that functions effectively even in difficult scenarios to help them keep their supply chain flowing and ensure that sourcing efforts are not disrupted.
 Learn more about sourcing vs procurement.

 Definitive Guide to Workflow ManagementDownload now

 A modern procurement process uses technology or procurement solutions, like low-code automation or business process management software, to solve common procurement challenges.

 Modern procurement prioritizes continuous process improvement and leverages technology to orchestrate processes, increase savings, and create a seamless, reliable, and streamlined process experience.